A Tenth Revolution Group Company

 Implementation of third-party integrations

-Partner employees believe their clients are more likely to implement both an additional Salesforce product and a third-party integration (40%) than they are to implement an additional Salesforce product (29%) or a third-party integration (19%) alone.
+Partner employees say their clients more often implement both an additional Salesforce product and a third-party integration together (50%) than implement an additional Salesforce product (23%) or a third-party integration (14%) individually.

 What are the potential project pitfalls when working with end user clients?

-We asked those that work for a partner about the typical challenges they face when working with an end user client so that you may look to plan for these in your next project—responses include:
+We asked those that work for a partner about the typical challenges they face when working with an end user client, so you can plan to avoid these in your next project—responses include:

-Resistance from some employees to adopt the new technology 37%
+Reluctance/resistance from some employees to adopt the new technology 39%

 No clear objective from the customer on what they want from their Salesforce product 34%